Abilene, Texas: History

-In the early-1950s, to advocate for an Air Force base, residents raised US$893,261 to purchase 3400 acre of land.
-The Southern block of Congressmen gained approval for such a base here.
+In the early 1950s, to advocate for an Air Force base, residents raised US$893,261 to purchase 3400 acre of land.
+The southern block of congressmen gained approval for such a base here.
 For decades, Dyess Air Force Base has been the city's largest employer, with 6076 employees in 2007.

 From 1950 to 1960, Abilene's population nearly doubled, from 45,570 to 90,638.
-In 1960, a second high school was added to the city's school system, Cooper High School.
+In 1960, a second high school (Cooper High School) was added to the city's school system.

 In 1966, the Abilene Zoo was established near Abilene Regional Airport.
 The following year, one of the most important bond elections in the city's history passed for the funding of the construction of the Abilene Civic Center and the Taylor County Coliseum, as well as major improvements to Abilene Regional Airport.
 In 1969, the Woodson elementary and high school for black students closed as the city integrated its school system, more than 10 years after the US Supreme Court's ruling in Brown v.
 Board of Education (1954) that segregation of public schools was unconstitutional.

 In 1982, Abilene became the first city in Texas to create a downtown reinvestment zone.
 Texas State Technical College opened an Abilene branch three years later.
 The 2,250-bed French Robertson Prison Unit was built in 1989.
 A half-cent sales tax earmarked for economic development was created after the decline in the petroleum business in the 1980s.
 A branch of Cisco College was located in the city in 1990.

 Several major projects of restoration and new construction: The Grace Museum and Paramount Theatre, and development of Artwalk in 1992, sparked a decade of downtown revitalization.
 In 2004, Frontier Texas!, a multimedia museum highlighting the history of the area from 1780 to 1880, was constructed.
-That year an $8 million, 38 acre Cisco Junior College campus was built at Loop 322 and Industrial Boulevard.
-Simultaneously, subdivisions and businesses started locating along the freeway, on the same side as the CC campus.
-This area attracted Abilene growth on the Loop.
+That year, an $8 million, 38 acre Cisco Junior College campus was built at Loop 322 and Industrial Boulevard.
+Simultaneously, subdivisions and businesses started locating along the freeway, on the same side as the CJC campus.
+This area attracted Abilene growth on the loop.

 Abilene has become the commercial, retail, medical, and transportation hub of a 19-county area more commonly known as "The Big Country", but also known as the "Texas Midwest".
 It is part of the Central Great Plains ecoregion.
 By the end of 2005, commercial and residential development had reached record levels in and around the city.